 (a) The court shall order the defendant to make full restitution;

-(b) The defendant need not be imprisoned, but the court shall impose a fine of up to one thousand one hundred twenty-five dollars.
+(b) The defendant need not be imprisoned, but the court shall impose a fine of up to one thousand one hundred twenty-five dollars for adult offenders.
 Of the fine imposed, at least three hundred seventy-five dollars or an amount equal to one hundred fifty percent of the amount of the bank check, whichever is greater, shall not be suspended or deferred.
 Upon conviction for a second offense within any twelve-month period, the court may not suspend or defer any portion of the fine.